 Part 3: How winemakers can influence the style of a wine

-Winemaker Adam Barton from Rabbit & Spaghetti has previously touched on some factors in the vineyard that influence the style of various Shiraz wines.
-This post looks at the influences on “style” that come in the winery.
+Winemaker Adam Barton from Rabbit & Spaghetti has talked us through some factors in the vineyard that influence the style of various Shiraz wines.
+Keep on reading to find out how winemakers can infleunce a wines “style” in the winery.

 So, we’ve grown the grapes, they’ve been harvested and finally – finally! –we get that fruit into the winery.
 Once again, there are myriad decisions we can make to influence the style of the finished Shiraz.
 Here’s an overview of some of them, which are also key themes to look out for in winemaker’s comments: